 Pause for Thought - Whole School assembly readings

-Mr Clements' ‘Pause for Thought’ articles have been viewed more than 25,000 times on the TES.
-To read his latest reading, click on the link below.
+Mr Clements' ‘Pause for Thought’ articles have been viewed more than 25,000 times on TES.
+See his latest reading below.